UCD4IDS/ContinuousWavelets.jl/README.md

 ------------
 - Higher dimensional wavelets have yet to be implemented.
 - A DCT implementation of the symmetric boundary to halve the space and computational costs.
+- Various additional wavelet families, such as Morse wavelets.